Ron Labinski: Sports design

-Joe Robbie Stadium marked the first use if club seating, a concept Labinski originated that provided an enhanced revenue stream for stadium owners.
+Joe Robbie Stadium marked the first use of club seating, a concept Labinski originated that provided an enhanced revenue stream for stadium owners.

 Other stadium designs overseen by Labinski and his group at HOK Sport included Jacobs Field in Cleveland and Oracle Park in San Francisco, where Labinski advocated for the stadium's signature relationship with San Francisco Bay.

 Labinski was elected as a member of the American Institute of Architects College of Fellows in 1994.

 Personal life

 A first marriage ended in divorce.
 Labinski retired from active design work in 2000.
-He died January 1, 2023, of frontotemporal dementia at a care facility in Prairie View, Missouri, at age 85.
-Survivors included his wife, Lee Beougher Labinski, and two children.
+He died January 1, 2023, of frontotemporal dementia at a care facility in Prairie Village, Kansas, at age 85.

 Projects

 Labinski designed or participated in many stadium projects: